Charles Barber (author): Writing

-Lectures and affiliations
+Lectures, affiliations, and awards

 Barber has lectured nationally and internationally at colleges, medical schools, and mental health advocacy organizations.
 He is a Writer in Residence at Wesleyan University and a Lecturer in Psychiatry at the Yale School of Medicine.
-At Yale, he is editor of The Perch, an arts journal with a mental health theme.
+At Yale, he is editor of The Perch, an award winning arts journal with a mental health theme.
+In 2025, he was named a Literary Arts Fellow of the Montalvo Arts Center's Sally and Don Lucas Artists Program in Saratoga, California, receiving a three-month residency to develop new work.